01binary/zeroweb/src/articles/absolute-encoder-review.md

 ## aksim-2 ring encoder

-[AKSIM-2](https://www.rls.si/eng/aksim-2-off-axis-rotary-absolute-encoder) is a `17-bit` off-axis magnetic ring encoder in a range of diameters, starting from 28.5mm for use with 8mm shaft.
+[AKSIM-2](https://www.rls.si/eng/aksim-2-off-axis-rotary-absolute-encoder) is a `17-bit` off-axis magnetic ring encoder in a range of diameters, starting from `28.5mm` for use with `8mm` shaft.
 It supports a variety of protocols (including SSI) and requires an `RS-422 `converter.
-As of this writing the price starts from about `$100`.

 ![AkSim-2](./images/absolute-encoders-aksim2.jpeg)